davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ![Add system broker connection](esh_system_connection_add.png "Add system broker connection")

 OpenHAB will not mess with the user defined Things by creating a MQTT Broker Thing on its own.
-Instead system broker connections are listed in the Paper UI Inbox like with auto-discovered brokers.
+Instead system broker connections are listed in the Paper UI Inbox.

 ### Auto-Discovery